 Welcome to Greene County Eye Care!

-Greene County Eye Care proudly serves the Xenia and Cedarville area with quality eye care services and a friendly staff.
+Greene County Eye Care proudly serves the Xenia area with quality eye care services and a friendly staff.
 Dr. Lindsay Florkey takes great pride in offering the best vision care possible for your entire family.
 Whether you need to be fitted with eyeglasses or contact lenses, or you need a comprehensive eye exam, our practice utilizes the latest technology and treatments available.

 We start by participating in the national InfantSee program, which provides a free examination for infants between the ages of 6 and 12 months.
 We believe that early intervention of eye issues is the only way to eliminate lazy eye.
 We promote and recommend yearly eye examinations starting at age two to ensure that refractive error is caught early and that eye health is monitored.
 The school years are a time of great growth and change and we do not want uncorrected refractive error to hinder learning.

 Our opticians are happy to assist you in finding that perfect frame.
 We recommend the best in lenses and can provide non-glare, all three types of Transitions, customized progressive lenses, safety lenses, and polarized sunglasses.
 The opticians at Greene County Eye Care aim to find the optimum fashion and vision for your glasses by providing quality products at a good value.

 Learn more about our team!